 deserved an upgrade and I am thrilled with

 my decision.
-Yes, it is 3 times more
+Yes it is more

 expensive than the Tasin but, so far, I feel